django/dsf-working-groups/active/dceu.md

 The team internally operates via a Google Group.
 This is also the primary external point of contact to reach the working group: european-organizers-support@djangoproject.com

-The working group is also present in the #europe channel on DSF slack as a public place of discussion.
+The working group uses the #europe channel on DSF's Slack to coordinate internally, with the DSF board and with other DSF working groups.

 The team will also set up a collection of data and information, in something like a Google Drive folder.
 A static informational website might follow at a later date.